jrgrafton/pucka-ds/README.md

 Pucka DS
 ========

-Simple Air Hocky game written back in 2007 compatible with:
+Simple Air Hocky game written in 2007 for the:
 * Nintendo DS
 * Gameboy Advance